The University of Chicago Booth School of Business

 The University of Chicago does provide graduate students with the opportunity to apply for housing on or near campus.
-Students can apply to live in one of 1,300 units in 28 buildings, many of which accept students with families or pets.
+Students can apply to live in one of 500 units owned by the University, many of which accept students with families or pets.
 Students are also welcome to live off-campus; a majority of Booth students live in the Loop, and other popular neighborhoods include Lincoln Park and Wicker Park.

-Of the nearly 500 students of the Class of 2021 seeking employment, approximately 93% had received job offers within three months of graduation.
-The median starting salary for Chicago Booth graduates was $150,000.
+Of the nearly 500 students of the Class of 2022 seeking employment, approximately 93% had received job offers by graduation and that jumped to 97% within three months of graduation.
+The median starting salary for Chicago Booth graduates was $175,000.

 Chicago Booth keeps with the general business school trend of placing a considerable percentage of its graduates in the region where the school is located.
-In this case, just over 30% of the Class of 2021 found work in the Midwestern U.S., and about 28% of that group remained in the Chicago metropolitan area.
-The West was the second most popular location for Chicago Booth graduates, with nearly 26% of the class starting their careers in the Bay Area, Seattle, or Los Angeles areas.
-About 7% of students pursued positions internationally, with the largest percentage of that group heading to Latin America and the Caribbean.
+In this case, just shy of 31% of the Class of 2022 found work in the Midwestern U.S., and 27% of that group remained in the Chicago metropolitan area.
+The Northeast was the second most popular location for Chicago Booth graduates, with nearly 29% of the class starting their careers there.
+Twenty percent headed to the U.S. West.
+About 6% of students pursued positions internationally, with the largest percentage of that group heading to Asia.